DevangPagare002/Summer_Olympics_Analysis/README.md

 ## About Me:
 Hello everyone, I am Devang Pagare, Second year B.Tech student at G.H.
 Raisoni College of Engineering and Management, Pune.
 I am passionate about working on AI, Machine learning and Data Science.

+##Feel free to contact on:

+Email:  devpagare002@gmail.com

+Linkedin:  linkedin.com/in/devang-pagare-90a12a219